HTTPArchive/almanac.httparchive.org/src/content/en/2022/javascript.md

 Thankfully, we're seeing that it's only mostly the smallest resources, specifically those third-party scripts that have payloads smaller than 5 KB, that are being delivered without compression.
 This is because compression yields diminishing returns when applied to small resources, and in fact, the added overhead of dynamic compression may cause delayed resource delivery.
 There are, unfortunately, some opportunities across the spectrum to compress larger resources, such as some first-party scripts with payloads over 100 KB.

-_Always_ check your compression settings to ensure you're delivering the smallest possible script payloads over the network, and remember: compression speeds up resource _delivery_.
+Always check your compression settings to ensure you're delivering the smallest possible script payloads over the network, and remember: compression speeds up resource delivery.
 Those scripts, once delivered to the browser, will be decompressed and their processing time will not change due to compression.
 Compression is not a good excuse to deliver huge script payloads that can make interactivity worse during startup.

 ### Minification